kepstin/regainer/README.md

 ## Requirements

 regainer is written in Python 3.
-It should work with Python 3.5 and any later release.
+It should work with Python 3.7 and any later release.
 In addition to Python, you will need the following:

 - [mutagen](https://mutagen.readthedocs.io/), a Python library that can read and write tags from a wide variety of audio formats.
-- [ffmpeg](https://www.ffmpeg.org/) command line tools, preferrably version 4.0 or later.
+- [ffmpeg](https://www.ffmpeg.org/) command line tools, version 4.0 or later.
   I use the “ebur128” filter in ffmpeg to calculate loudness levels.

 ## Installation